-Prior to purchasing materials, the contractor should contact the Company to determine the appropriate wire size and type and the appropriate insulation level for the proposed line.
+Prior to purchasing materials, the contractor should contact the company to determine the appropriate wire size and type and the appropriate insulation level for the proposed line.

-Before the Company shall be obligated to energize a private line extension, the contractor or customer shall:
+Before the company shall be obligated to energize a private line extension, the contractor or customer shall:

-- Provide the Company a plan of the line extension sufficient for the Company to include the private line on the Company's property records, or reimburses the Company for the cost of preparing such a plan.
-The plan should detail the location or placement of the materials used, as identified in a materials list (or other such documentation) showing that the materials are listed on the Company's Contractor Item Catalog contained in CMP's Distribution Construction Standards for private line construction.
-To purchase a copy of the Item Catalog and Construction Standards, contact the Company's Manager of Distribution Engineering. - Build the line extension in accordance with the NESC, the Company's line construction standards, and any other requirements contained in the Company's filed tariffs on "Extensions." - Provide tree/vegetation clearance from any overhead primary line per the following specification: a minimum of 8 feet horizontally, 15 feet vertically above and to the ground beneath, any conductor. - Enter into a customer-owned line extension contract which the Company will record at the appropriate Registry of Deeds. - Obtain: a) inspection by a qualified Company employee to determine whether the line extension is safe; or b) certification in writing by a Maine licensed Professional Engineer (or other person licensed by the State to certify electric distribution line extensions) that the line extension is safe, reliable, and constructed in compliance with the NESC and Company's line construction standards.

-• Provide to the Company documentation of the total labor, total equipment, and total material costs.
+- Provide the company a plan of the line extension sufficient for the company to include the private line on the company's property records or reimburses the company for the cost of preparing such a plan.
+The plan should detail the location or placement of the materials used, as identified in a materials list (or other such documentation) showing that the materials are listed on the company's Contractor Item Catalog contained in CMP's Distribution Construction Standards for private line construction.
+To purchase a copy of the Item Catalog and Construction Standards, contact the company's Manager of Distribution Engineering. - Build the line extension in accordance with the NESC, the company's line construction standards, and any other requirements contained in the company's filed tariffs on "Extensions." - Provide tree/vegetation clearance from any overhead primary line per the following specification: a minimum of 8-feet horizontally, 15-feet vertically above and to the ground beneath, any conductor. - Enter into a customer-owned line extension contract which the company will record at the appropriate Registry of Deeds. - Obtain: a) inspection by a qualified company employee to determine whether the line extension is safe; or b) certification in writing by a Maine licensed Professional Engineer that the line extension is safe, reliable, and constructed in compliance with the NESC and company's line construction standards. - Provide to the company documentation of the total labor, total equipment, and total material costs.